uprightsleepy/disappr/README.md

 # disappr

 **disappr** is a secure, ephemeral pastebin built for privacy.
 It encrypts your content client-side using AES-GCM, stores it in Firestore with automatic expiration via TTL, and authenticates users with Firebase.
-Burn-after-read support ensures your secrets don’t linger longer than necessary.
+Burn-after-read support ensures your secrets don't linger longer than necessary.

 > ⚠️ This project is under active development.
 Expect rapid iteration and improvements.